youngboy/engine-docs/source/schema-history.md

 apollo schema:check --apiKey="<ENGINE_API_KEY>" --endpoint="http://localhost:4000/graphql"
 ```

-When running this command, replace the `<ENGINE_API_KEY>` with the api key from your service in Engine, and replace the url with the location of a GraphQL endpoint running the new schema.
+When running this command, replace the `<ENGINE_API_KEY>` with the API key from your service in Engine, and replace the URL with the location of a GraphQL endpoint running the new schema.

 Engine will report back three types of changes: